bcbeidel/programmers-book-club/Clean_Code/chapter-2.md

 	* **Avoid colloquialisms, turn-a-phrase, or puns.**  If it requires a specific background to understand it muddles the meaning
 	* **One Word One Concept.**  Consitent verbage for concepts keeps it simple when switching around in code.
 	* **Provides *sufficient* not *excessive* context**

+___

+#### Potential Discussion Questions:

+* Are there any tools or methods you use to help define your common vocabulary for a project?
+* In situations where this overlapp between 'Domain' and 'Techincal' keywords, how do you ensure there is no confusion?
+Can you describe any specific scenarios and how the overlap was handled them well (or poorly)?
+* Are there any qualities of 'good' names that were mentioned in this chapter that don't seem to provide dated guidance?
+Why?